Updated July 25, 2023

-|Meaning||The fiscal year is a period of consecutive 12 Months, where businesses can choose its start date as per their preference.||It is fix time period of consecutive 365 days based on the Gregorian calendar, which starts from 1st January to 31st December|
+|Meaning||The fiscal year is a period of 12 consecutive months, and businesses can choose their start date as per their preference.||It is a fixed time period of 365 consecutive days based on the Gregorian calendar, which starts from 1st January to 31st December.|

-|Relevance||It is used by the businesses to prepare its business accounting, financial reporting and tax reporting||It is useful in a normal life undertaking.|
+|Relevance||It is used by businesses to prepare their business accounting, financial reporting, and tax reporting.||It is useful in a normal life undertaking.|

-|Period||It can begin from any day of the year but it should follow the consecutive 12 Months from the start date. (ex.
+|Period||It can begin from any day of the year but should follow the consecutive 12 Months from the start date. (ex.
 1st April 2019 to 31st March 2020)||It begins from 1st January to 31st March|

 |Tax Reporting||It is complicated as compared to the calendar year.||The calendar year tax reporting is very simple.|

-|MNC’s Financials||In the case of MNC, it is very time consuming and also increases the operational cost of the business.||It is simple in case of the calendar year reporting.|
+|MNC’s Financials||In the case of MNC, it is very time-consuming and also increases the operational cost of the business.||It is simple in the case of the calendar year reporting.|

-|Comparison of Financials||A comparison between the two companies’ financial is difficult if they follow different fiscal years.||It is easy to compare the financial of two companies in the case of the calendar year.|
+|Comparison of Financials||A comparison between the two companies’ finances is difficult if they follow different fiscal years.||It is easy to compare the finances of two companies in the case of the calendar year.|

 - We have gone through major differences between the calendar and fiscal years.
 So what would be the right option fiscal year or calendar year?
 It depends on the company’s geographical location, sectors, and government regulations.